simplecontainer/smr/README.md

 These objects let you deploy containers on local/remote Docker daemon.
 The simplecontainer introduces the following:

-- Cluster of Docker daemons or single Docker daemons
+- Cluster of Docker daemons or single Docker daemon
 - Overlay networking for containers using flannel
 - Integrated DNS server isolated from Docker daemon
 - GitOps: deploy objects from the Git repositories using GitOps approach